petergrace1618/Live-Project-MVC/README.md

     castMembers.ForEach(castMember => context.CastMembers.AddOrUpdate(c => c.Name, castMember));
 ```

 I notice these two `AddOrUpdate()` calls don't reference the primary key like the one in `SeedAwards()` does.
 I look at the `Productions` and `CastMembers` tables to get some context.
-I see that each of the two fields (`Title` and `Name`) serves as an alternate key for their tables. _Why wouldn't you just use the primary key?_ I wonder.
+I see that each of the two fields, `Title` and `Name`, serves as an alternate key for their tables. _Why wouldn't they just use the primary key?_ I wonder.
 Then it hits me like a ton of bricks.
 The `AwardId` property in `AddOrUpdate()` is causing the duplicate seed records!

 It's like this, see.
 When an `Award` object is instantiated, `AwardId` is not yet known because its value isn't set until after it's saved to the database.
 Since `AwardId` is not known, the object will always not be found, and therefore will always be added.
 Thing is, the `Awards` table doesn't have a single field that can be used as an alternate key by itself.